nycmeshnet/docs/content/hardware/mikrotikomnitik5ac.md

 ### Omnitik config v3.2
 As discussed in the [MikroTik Specifics](/hardware/mikrotikspecifics) page, these devices need a script to be generated and loaded onto the device rather than a saved config file.
 The below is a template script which needs some variables filled in.
+This script _only_ works on the OmniTik 5ac PoE model

 <details>
 <summary>Expand for `nycmesh-omnitik-v3.2.rsc` example</summary>